mortar-works/mortar-website/src/site/use-cases/progress-online-for-east-riding.md

 order: 5
 ---

-Progress Online is a tailored version of our Digital Inclusion Triage Tool for East Riding, developed in partnership with the Humber and Yorkshire Integrated Care Board.
-For East Riding the tool is establishing the area's baseline provision of digital inclusion upon which a new Digital Inclusion Network is being established.
-Progress Online is helping to engage residents across a huge, rural,  geographic area in early interventions; where there is tremendous inequality in access to digital, information, services and opportunities.
+Progress Online is a tailored implementation of our Digital Inclusion Triage Tool for East Riding, developed in partnership with the Humber and Yorkshire Integrated Care Board.
+For East Riding the tool is establishing a new Digital Inclusion Network, working to engage residents in early interventions across a huge, rural, geographic area.

 <section>
   <h2>Modules</h2>